Genesis 49 — Jacob's deathbed prophecies hand out crowns AND Ls

 "Simeon and Levi are brothers — and their swords are weapons of violence.
 Let my soul stay far from their plans.
 I want no part of their company.
 In their anger they killed men.
 In their stubbornness they crippled oxen."

-Jacob wasn't done:
+wasn't done:

 "Cursed be their anger — it is fierce.
 Cursed be their wrath — it is cruel.
 I will scatter them across Israel."

-(Quick context: In Genesis 34, Simeon and Levi massacred an entire city to avenge their sister Dinah.
+(Quick context: In 34, Simeon and massacred an entire city to avenge their sister Dinah.
 Jacob called it what it was — unhinged rage, not .)
 Being passionate isn't the problem.
 Being unable to control it is.
 Their descendants would be divided and scattered among the other tribes — no territory of their own.
 That's a generational L. ⚡

 Judah — The Lion Gets the Crown 👑